President, International Seafood Sustainability Foundation

 Michael Cohen is the ISSF Retail Education Associate for Europe and Africa.
 He joins ISSF from his career as a management consultant in the field of sustainable business development.
 He provided strategic guidance, operational capacity building and marketing support to international agencies, multi-national corporations and grassroots social enterprises.

-Michael was born in Buffalo, New York.
+Cohen was born in Buffalo, New York.
 He was graduated from Brown University with a BA in History, magna cum laude.
 He is based in Cape Town, South Africa.

 Francesca Forrestal is a research assistant with ISSF and is Ph.D student at University of Miami’s Rosenstiel School of Marine and Atmospheric Science in the Marine Biology and Fisheries Division.
 Her research is focused on ecosystem effects of bycatch in tuna purse seine fisheries.
 Previously, she worked all throughout the Caribbean teaching marine science for college and high school students in experiential education programs.
 She has a B.S in Marine Biology from UC Santa Cruz and a M.S. in Marine Affairs and Policy from the University of Miami.
 Her master’s thesis focused on the ecosystem effects of bluefin tuna farming in the Mediterranean.